UltraAziz/LastFM-Scraper/README.md

 # Note
-Randomly remembered this and realized the GUI in the release version straight up doesn't work I fixed it but the whole thing behaves very weirdly what was I doing
+Randomly remembered this and realized the GUI in the release version straight up doesn't work, I fixed it but the whole thing behaves very weirdly what was I doing